ajv-validator/ajv/README.md

 - the schema containing missing reference is loaded, but the reference cannot be resolved.
 - schema (or some referenced schema) is invalid.

-The function compiles schema and loads the first missing schema multiple times, until all missing schemas are loaded.
+The function compiles schema and loads the first missing schema (or meta-schema), until all missing schemas are loaded.

+You can asynchronously compile meta-schema by passing `true` as the second parameter.

 See example in [Asynchronous compilation](#asynchronous-schema-compilation).